What’s it all about?

 Theatre: Amateur dramatic society The Hayes Players continues to draw large audiences to its quarterly productions at the Hayes Village Hall, when the venue isn’t busy playing host to various local clubs and societies.

-Shopping: To satisfy all your retail needs, head into neighbouring Bromley and visit the Intu shopping centre.
+Shopping: To satisfy all your retail needs, head into neighbouring Bromley and visit The Glades shopping centre.
 Only a 10 minute drive away, the town centre is also easily accessible by bus.

 - Founded in 1869, Blackheath and Bromley Harriers is one of the oldest athletics clubs in the UK and organises countless fixtures and group events.
 Whether you’re a marathon runner or just want to test the water with a gentle jog, there’s something for everyone.